johnathanvman/F6/index.md

 				Entrys.push("I turn SUB around and start rubbing my member between her legs.
 She tells me to stop teasing her and stick it in.
 We mate until she cries out in bliss!")

-				if(unit([s[2]]).Tags[0] == "Bunnygirl"){
+				if(unit([s[2]]).arms && unit([s[2]]).legs && unit([s[2]]).Tags[0] != "Froggirl"){
 					Entrys.push(
 						choose(["While SUB rests on the GROUND, I join her.
-I","I pull SUB to the ground, and","I join SUB on the GROUND, and","I pull SUB down to the GROUND with me.
+She smiles as I","I pull SUB to the ground, and","I join SUB on the GROUND, and","I pull SUB down to the GROUND with me.
 Her breathing quickens as I","I join SUB while she's lying on the GROUND.
-Her breathing quickens as I"])+ choose([" start running my hand through my hair.
+Her breathing quickens as I"])+ choose([" start running my hand through her hair.
 I scratch her ears"," start nibbling on her neck.
 When she moans, I look at her"," rest my hand on her thigh.
 I give it a squeeze"," caress her cheek.
 I wrap an arm around her"," wrap an arm around her.
 I kiss her cheek"])+ choose([
 							choose([" and ask if I should stop."," and ask if she wants me to stop."," and tell her we can stop if she wants."])+ choose([" She tells me to shush and stick it in already."," She blushes, and shakes her head."," She eagerly shakes her head."," She shakes her head before giving me a kiss."," She responds with a kiss."," She thinks for a moment before slowly shaking her head."," She blushes and pulls me into a kiss."])